hundred rabbits logo consisting of one hundred white dots

 Hey kids, always double check that your grommets are SS or brass!

-Will replace this mess soon... at least the red means they'll be easier to break off.
+Will replace this mess eventually... at least the red means they'll be easier to break off.